 Our Goals & Priorites

-Founded in 1950 and based in Burlington, the Ontario Community Newspapers Association is a non-profit industry association comprising more than 300 member newspapers located throughout the province.
+Founded in 1950 and based in Toronto, the Ontario Community Newspapers Association is a non-profit industry association comprising more than 300 member newspapers located throughout the province.
 We are dedicated to helping community newspapers prosper, by:

 - Advocating for favourable government policies